tyconsulting/blog.tyang.github.io/_posts/2017-05-19-deploying-arm-templates-with-artifacts-located-in-a-private-github-repository.md

 Basically, add the Azure Function URL with required parameters as the parameter to the azure custom deployment and armviz.io URIs. you will need to encode the function URI. you can use an an online encoder utility such as <a title="http://www.url-encode-decode.com/" href="http://www.url-encode-decode.com/">http://www.url-encode-decode.com/</a> to encode the original Azure Function URI.

-When you click the “Deploy to Azure” button, you will be redirected to the Azure portal:
+When you click the "Deploy to Azure" button, you will be redirected to the Azure portal:

 <a href="http://blog.tyang.org/wp-content/uploads/2017/05/image-8.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2017/05/image_thumb-8.png" alt="image" width="306" height="518" border="0" /></a>